aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

 ### Validate

 This network setup should allow Instances deployed in the Private Subnet to connect to the internet.
 To validate this behavior deploy an Instance into the Private Subnet and the Public Subnet (bastion host).
 After deployments, `ssh` into the bastion host, then `ssh` into the Private Subnet Instance, and test internet connection.
 Security group is required by both instances launched in public and private subnets.

+Note, we need to provide Subnet and SecurityGroup ID's in the yaml manually; run `kubectl describe subnets` and `kubectl describe securitygroups` commands to get ID's.

-* Deploy an Instance into the Private Subnet:
+* Deploy an Instance into the Private Subnet using provided yaml and `kubectl apply -f instance-private-subnet.yaml`:

 ```
 apiVersion: ec2.services.k8s.aws/v1alpha1